 - Remove chilled dough from the refrigerator and unwrap.
 On a floured work surface, roll dough out to 1/4 inch thick, working from the center outwards.

-- I carefully roll the dough back onto the rolling pin, lift up and unroll it into the pie pan.
+- I carefully roll the dough back onto the rolling pin, lift up and unroll it into a 9 inch pie pan.
 Gently press dough into pan bottom and up sides.
 Trim excess dough from the edges and crimp.

 - Pour cherry filling into pie shell and sprinkle the crumb topping over all.
 Bake for 35-40 minutes on a lined baking sheet.
 Top should be golden brown and fruit bubbling.